irsbugs/cmrt/Guidelines for data entry.md

 These organisations have an *Electorate* relatonship.
 The State Electorates elected member has and *Employee* relationship type.

+In CiviCRM performing a search on Organisation - State will return:

+* Parliament of Victoria
+* State Electorate of Bendigo West
+* State Electorate of Ripon

 ### Organisation -> Government - Local Relationship

 CMRT is mostly interested in these top-level local government organisations: